Azure/Moneo/README.md

 - For Azure Managed Grafana the dashboards can be accessed via the endpoint provided on the resource overview.
 - For Moneo CLI deployment with a dedicated head node the Grafana portal can be reached via browser: http://master-ip-or-domain:3000
-- If Azure Monitor is used instead of Managed or local Grafana then you can navigate to the Azure Monitor Workspace on The Azure portal.
+- If Azure Monitor is navigate to the Azure Monitor Workspace on The Azure portal.

 ### _User Docs_ ###